muratk3n/thirdwave/en/README.md

 ---

-*Riddick* 2013, such gutsy movie.
+*Riddick* 2013, such a gutsy movie.
 Who would bet an entire movie on an opening sequence with a guy trying to survive on a desolate planet?
 Its basically this guy and his dog, at first.. that's it.
 Fantastic.

 ---